C-bowman/inference-tools/docs/source/getting_started.rst

          prediction = m*self.x + c # evaluate the forward model
          return -0.5*(((self.y - prediction)/sigma)**2).sum() # return the posterior log-probability

-import one of the Markov-chain Monte-Carlo samplers from the mcmc module:
+Create an instance of the posterior class, and import one of the Markov-chain Monte-Carlo samplers from the mcmc module:

 .. code-block:: python